diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-04 PH Mythology.md

     * Don't talk to strange women [boogeyman], someone who'd force you to stay indoors because it's not safe at night
   * If you don't have a bridge in your nose, you're an aswang
   * **Main Goal**: To control the movement of the population
+* **Kapre***
+  * Spanish/ Mexican
+  * Etymology in Mexican: Kafre, or murdered nigro
+  * Smoking tobacco and wearing a loin cloth, as big as the CTC, lives in a balete tree
+  * Very harmless, only wants to confuse travelers
+  * Big deal, because Filipinos used to travel a lot
+  * **Main Goal**:
+    * To confuse unsuspecting travelers
+    * Lets the Babaylan create **Anting-Anting** and attach them to your leg
+    * Lets men remember where they're going in their journeys

+## Death and Burial